refgenie/refgenie/docs/build.md

 refgenie build ...
 ```

 Bulker works on both singularity and docker systems.
+The bulker docs also contain a [more complete tutorial of using bulker and refgenie together](http://bulker.databio.org/en/latest/refgenie_tutorial/).

 ## Versioning the assets